Basis of the consolidation

 it can be reasonably assumed that an outflow of economic resources will be required to settle the obligation and a reliable estimate of the obligation can be made.

 Provisions are measured at the face value of the amounts deemed necessary to settle the obligation, unless the time value of money is significant.
 In that case, the provision is stated at net present value.
-The interest accrual is recognised as finance expense in the income statement.
+The accretion of interest is recognised as finance expense in the income statement.

 Trade and other payables